kylehwelch/Shell.Console-Lab/README.md

 -

 - Let's create a file with vim.
-Start by opening the program with the `vim` command.
+Start by opening the program with the `vim` command. done
 - This is the editor screen.
 VIM has two modes, insert mode and normal mode; it starts in normal mode.
 The `esc` key switches to normal mode from insert mode but not the other way -- if you ever get lost just hit escape.
 - We want to create a file, but we don't need anything in it yet.
 To save your current file you can use the `:w` command from normal mode.
-Type `:w myfile6` to save this empty file as "myfile6"
+Type `:w myfile6` to save this empty file as "myfile6" done
-- Quit VIM with the `:q` command and list the contents of your directory to confirm that you created a file (Shortcut: `:wq` allows you to save a file and quit with just one command)
+- Quit VIM with the `:q` command and list the contents of your directory to confirm that you created a file (Shortcut: `:wq` allows you to save a file and quit with just one command) done
 - Open that file by running vim with the filename.
-This time we'll add a little text.
+This time we'll add a little text. done
 - Switch to insert mode by pressing the `a` key and type the message "Hello Editor!".
-Remember to press `esc` when you finish to switch back to normal mode.
+Remember to press `esc` when you finish to switch back to normal mode. done
 - Save the file (remember how?)
+Yes and done!
 - Let's make that message a little more specific.
 Delete the word 'Editor' and replace it with VIM.
 Look at the list of commands to see how to do this.
-Save the changed file.
+Save the changed file. done
 - One powerful feature in VIM is the ability to repeat commands automatically.
 Type the number 10 before using the `A` (note that it's capitalized) command to add text to the end of the line; Press enter to go to the next line and then type a short message.
 See what happens when you finish the message and press `esc`
+It wrote it 10 times!
 - Now that you have several lines in your file, line numbers might be helpful.
-Enable them using the `:set number` command.
+Enable them using the `:set number` command. done
 - Ten copies of the same message might be a bit too much.
 Move the cursor to line 2 and type `9dd`.
 You should now see only one line of your message.
+It's one line again!

 #### Creating directories

-- Use `mkdir` to make a directory with your name
+- Use `mkdir` to make a directory with your name done
-- make two more directories inside of that one called "dir1" and "dir2"
+- make two more directories inside of that one called "dir1" and "dir2" done
 - You can make directories in other places than your current directory, without `cd`ing into it, make a directory inside dir1.
 When you give the location of a file or directory relative to your current position that's called a relative path
 - Try making a directory inside dir2 by giving an absolute path.
-Absolute paths list the exact location of a file -- you've seen this before with the pwd command.
+Absolute paths list the exact location of a file -- you've seen this before with the pwd command. done

 ### Copying, moving, and renaming
 - use the `cp` command to copy the file you wrote in the last section.
-Try using the man file for cp to see what the correct syntax is (anything between [] braces is optional)
+Try using the man file for cp to see what the correct syntax is (anything between [] braces is optional) done
-- Make a new directory and then move the copied file you just created into that directory using the `mv` command.
+- Make a new directory and then move the copied file you just created into that directory using the `mv` command. done
 - Let's change the name of that file.
 The `mv` command doesn't have to move a file to a new location; it can simply change the name of the file in place.
-Change the name to something that starts with a dot (.) such as ".myFile"
+Change the name to something that starts with a dot (.) such as ".myFile" done
 - Now check the contents of your directory with `ls`.
 Where is the file you just renamed?
 In Linux and Unix systems, files and directories with names starting in "." are hidden, so by renaming your file you actually made it a hidden file.
-Let's see how we can view hidden files with `ls`
+Let's see how we can view hidden files with `ls` ok
 - The `man` command lets you view the man(ual) pages for any command that is documented.
 Try viewing the man pages for ls, cp, and mv.
 Once you've looked at each of these and have a feel for how they are laid out, take another look at the ls man page and see if you can figure out how to view hidden files (remember, hidden files begin with a dot '.' ) <sub>**hint**: viewing man pages is like using less; you can move up and down in the file with the keyboard and when you want to exit you can press the 'q' key*</sub>
+done!  ls -A

 ### Destroying files and directories

-- Make three files and two directories any way you like; create a file inside one of those directories.
+- Make three files and two directories any way you like; create a file inside one of those directories. done
-- The `rm` command deletes files, try using that on one of the files you created.
+- The `rm` command deletes files, try using that on one of the files you created. it worked!
 - Another way to delete a file is the `unlink` command.
-Use this to delete the second file.
+Use this to delete the second file. it worked!
-- Sometimes you want to make sure you are deleting the right files (particularly if you use the * wildcard). use `rm -i` to delete the last file and notice that you have to confirm it before it's deleted.
+- Sometimes you want to make sure you are deleting the right files (particularly if you use the * wildcard). use `rm -i` to delete the last file and notice that you have to confirm it before it's deleted. done
 - Try to delete one of those directories with `rm`.
 Notice that on its own it won't delete directories.
+It is a directory!
 - Use `rmdir` (or `rm -d`) to delete the empty directory, then try it on the directory with a file in it.
+Directory is not empty
 - Directories can only be deleted when they are empty; this could get painful if you have a lot of files and directories inside of one you want to delete.
 Try deleting that directory again with the `rm -R` command.
-The `-R` flag tells `rm` to recursively delete the contents of each directory it encounters and then delete the directory.
+The `-R` flag tells `rm` to recursively delete the contents of each directory it encounters and then delete the directory. it worked!
 - **Bonus**: run the command `echo "Hello" >-toughFile` and then try to delete the file created by that command.
 There are at least two ways to do this.
+Unlink worked.
+Did not find second method.

 ### The Art of Redirection